SteelCompendium/data-gen/Draw Steel Rules.md

 The two of them stood there, frozen in the middle of the street for a few moments.

-#TODO

 Then the devil turned and ran away as quickly as he could.

 “And that’s how I ended up here!”
 Riyalkin toasted his dinner companion.
 “Now, after years of obscurity, a legendary hero!”

 “Legendarily vain,” his dinner guest teased with a smile.

 “Simply playing my part, darling.
 People expect a certain amount of vanity in a troubadour, don’t they?”